StevensND/switch-port-mods/The Legend of Zelda Tears of the Kingdom/[0100F2C0115B6000]/1.2.1/Settings (Only for Yuzu)/readme.md

 ![imagen](https://i.imgur.com/A1uQXEH.png)

 You can leave Memory Layout on 4GB DRAM (Default) too.
 Just test it.
 I wouldn't use a higher option at 4GB or 6GB.
+For 1440p you might want to use 6GB to avoid crashes.
+If you go above 4K, use 8GB.

 ![imagen](https://i.imgur.com/ZOoJMUH.png)